Oil prices jump on Iraq anxiety, stocks fall

 Crude jumped after Iraqi Kurdish forces took control of the northern oil hub of Kirkuk, in the face of a triumphant Sunni Islamist rebel march towards Baghdad that threatens Iraq's future as a unified state.
 President Barack Obama did not rule out U.S. action against the militants.

-Brent crude futures LCOc1 rose 3 percent to $113.27 a barrel while U.S. crude CLc1 added 2.2 percent to $106.71, the highest reading for both since September.
-The Thomson Reuters/Jefferies CRB index .TRJCRB rose 1.1 percent, the most in two months.
+Brent crude futures rose 3 percent to $113.27 a barrel while U.S. crude added 2.2 percent to $106.71, the highest reading for both since September.
+The Thomson Reuters/Jefferies CRB index rose 1.1 percent, the most in two months.

 "If this conflict knocked out Iraq as an exporter, that would have significant impact on prices," said Christopher Bellew, a trader at Jefferies Bache.
 Iraq is the second-largest OPEC producer.